Flower Gardening for Earth Renewal

 Healthy garden practices

 Remove diseased plant material but otherwise leave plant stems and fallen leaves in place until April, then if desired cut the thicker stems back to 18 inches to provide homes for native bees.
 If you do need to cut back earlier, leave the cut stems in an out of the way spot so that overwintering beneficial insects survive until spring.
 Fallen leaves can stay in the garden bed - they provide homes for the larvae of butterflies and other insects and make a natural mulch.
-Instead of using chemicals, use a vinegar solution on weeds between pavers/patios.
-You can solarize weeds in garden beds by placing newspaper down first and then layers of mulch on top.
+You can smother weeds in garden beds by placing newspaper down first and then layers of mulch on top.
 Cut seed heads off of weeds before they are dispersed by birds or wind.

 Areas that have run-off issues can be gardened as vegetated swales.
 Instead of fighting against the path water/run-off as it mows through areas of your yard, follow the natural course of water and facilitate its flow with a vegetated swale that helps slow and percolate water as it travels.